WenboDu1228/ddn_pooling_and_projections/README.md

 The thesis is in [here](https://github.com/WenboDu1228/ddn_pooling_and_projections/blob/master/WenboDu_thesis.pdf).
 You can see the [slides](https://github.com/WenboDu1228/ddn_pooling_and_projections/blob/master/wenbodu_final_talk.pdf) or [presentation](https://anu365-my.sharepoint.com/:v:/g/personal/u6361796_anu_edu_au/EQDcUm1kSv5IhrUdJLWapNsBBzUDQ8R4c8bqwN_5bsGoPA?e=tzHRuj) for an overview.
 For all questions, please contact me at wenbodu3@gmail.com.

-Currently, the repository only contains implementations.
-In general, it can be devided into adaptive robust pooling and adaptive feature projections.
+In general, the repo can be devided into adaptive robust pooling and adaptive feature projections.

 ## Adaptive robust pooling
 We have pseudo-Huber pooling , Huber pooling , Welsch pooling, general and adaptive pooling.
 The former three was adaptive from [Deep Declarative Networks: A New Hope](https://arxiv.org/pdf/1909.04866.pdf), and the last is the argmin form of the robust function in [A General and Adaptive Robust Loss Function](https://arxiv.org/pdf/1701.03077.pdf).